Samsgithub9635/Indian-Army-Mission-Logistics-and-Weather-Impact-Analysis_Python_MySQL_Tableau/README.md

-# Operation Suraksha: Data-Driven Logistics Optimization for the Indian Army
+# Indian Army Mission Logistics and Weather Impact Analysis Using Python + MySQL + Tableau

 ## 🚀 Project Overview
-**Operation Suraksha** is a data analytics project focused on improving the **logistics and supply chain efficiency** of the Indian Army, especially in **difficult terrains like Ladakh**.
+**Indian Army Mission Logistics and Weather Impact Analysis** is a data analytics project focused on improving the **logistics and supply chain efficiency** of the Indian Army, especially in **difficult terrains like Ladakh**.
 By analyzing transport missions, weather conditions, and drone/mule operational data, the project aims to **identify delays, optimize critical supply missions**, and **enhance operational readiness**.

 Due to national security and confidentiality, **dummy data** has been generated to simulate real-world logistics operations.